faizanzafar40/Image-Steganography/README.md

-# Mini Project -
+# Mini Project - Image Steganography using a custom web-server

-Worked on encoding and decoding text files in images and consequently setting up an HTTP based client server application.
+## Brief Description

+This mini-project is my implementation of a secure HTTP based client server application which seamlessly works on encoding and decoding text files in images.
+This project is written in Python 3.5.

 ## Instructions for Encoding